 If I had my way – in a world where the web was a land and I somehow became king – I’d be in charge of all comment sections.
-I might even get rid of most of them.
+I might even get rid of some of them.
 This isn’t censorship, it’s common sense.

 I mean, have you read comment sections lately?
 Even on the nicest web sites, read by calm, normal, mature people who have jobs and kids and a mortgage and access to good healthcare, you’ll find comment sections that somehow devolve into arguments, attacks, off-topic rants, insults, and links to sites offering you fantastic info on how to make $50 an hour from home.
 (I’m not talking about the people who comment here.
 You folks are smart and nice and good-looking and smell like roses.)